rafaelmgr12/rafaelmgr12/README.md

 - 🔭 I’m currently working on [Bingo Telescope](https://www.bingotelescope.org/en/)
-- 🌱 I’m currently learning Full-Stack,Java and Docker
+- 🌱 I’m currently learning Full-Stack and Data Science
-- 👯 I’m looking to collaborate on ML and Web/App projects
+- 👯 I’m looking to collaborate on ML and Web/Mobile projects
 - 🤔 I’m looking for help with C++
 - 💬 Ask me about Anything
 - 📫 How to reach me: rafaelmgr12@usp.br